Welcome to Giro & Associates, LLC

 Regardless of how you structure guardianship and fiduciary responsibilities for your children in your estate plan, our knowledgeable will and trust attorneys always keep their best interests at the forefront.

 Making sure your minor children are well taken care of is just one piece of the estate planning puzzle.
 Our team of experienced estate planning lawyers, probate attorneys, and family law attorneys provides exceptional legal representation and services you can trust.
 To schedule a consultation, contact us today.
-We're proud to serve clients in Hackensack, New Jersey, and surrounding areas.
+We're proud to serve clients in River Edge, New Jersey, and surrounding areas.

 Client Success Stories